Servideska/HPC/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 (conda-env) marie@compute$ conda deactivate    #Leave the virtual environment
 ```

+!!! warning
+    When installing conda packages via `conda install`, ensure to have enough main memory requested
+    in your job allocation.

+!!! hint
+    We do not recommend to use conda environments together with easybuild modules due to
+    dependency conflicts.
+Nevertheless, if you need easybuild modules, consider installing conda
+    packages via `conda install --no-deps [...]` to prevent conda from installing dependencies.

 ??? example

     This is an example on partition Alpha.
 The example creates a conda virtual environment, and